Destination West!

 Picture

-First and foremost, a high ground clearance 4x4 will be needed to get to this destination, unless hiking or biking is preferred.
+A high ground clearance 4x4 will be needed to get to this destination, unless hiking or biking is preferred.
 The old historic Wickahoney Post Office is located way out in the middle of nowhere and there is no cel phone service, so you will truly be on your own and it will be a long walk back to civilization if things go wrong.
 There are no fueling stations anywhere near the Jacks Creek Wilderness in this end of Idaho, so fuel management will be a concern.
-To top it all off, several barbed wire cattle gates must be opened and closed along the trail and there is a small muddy water crossing.
+To top it all off, several barbed wire cattle gates must be opened and closed along the trail and there is a muddy water crossing.
 With all these disclaimers out in the open, it is easy to see why very few mainstream tourists visit this remnant of the old wild west.

 Wickahoney came to be during the peak of western mining industrialization back in the 1890s.
 This community sprouted up along the original route to the mining districts in northeastern Nevada.
-As time progressed a more feasible way to get to this end of Nevada from Elko was created and Wickahoney was just left in the dust.
+As time progressed a more feasible way to get to northern Nevada from Elko was created and Wickahoney was just left in the dust.
 The post office closed in 1911 and the all in one stage stop soon followed as the horseless carriage entered the picture.
 Soon Wickahoney was completely forgotten about and the very remote location in the high desert ensured that this old site would remain fairly intact.
 The old Wickahoney Post Office and Stagecoach Station is now protected with national historic site status and it sits all alone waiting for visitors to arrive!

 Your comment will be posted after it is approved.